 - You’re overwhelmed or worn down.
 The aforementioned routine also has the power to leave you feeling overwhelmed or worn down, rather than bored.
 Either way, you’re left with indifference, detachment, and a lack of energy to do anything about it.

-It’s true: we can experience indifference, exhaustion, detachment, and passivity on multiple occasions, but apathy isn’t always to blame.
-So how can you be sure?
+It’s true: We can experience indifference, exhaustion, detachment, and passivity on multiple occasions, but that doesn’t mean we’re innately apathetic.
+In fact, most often, our apathetic feelings are temporary.
 The following narratives will help you better understand and identify apathy:

 - Jake has always loved playing and watching football; he was the quarterback on his high school’s team and he always hosts Sunday night football at his house.
 However, this fall, he just hasn’t been interested in playing or watching his favorite sport.
 He turns down invitations for pick-up games and no longer invites his friends over to watch the games.
 Jake’s apathy is characterized by his great change in interest; he’s no longer interested in what once made him feel so excited and happy.

-And How Can I Solve These Feelings of Apathy?
+How Can I Solve My Feelings of Apathy?